 - A. The DHS has determined that the performance of this Contract requires that the Contractor, subcontractor(s), vendor(s), etc., (herein known as Contractor) require(s) access to sensitive DHS information or classified National Security Information (herein known as classified information).
-Classified information is Government information that requires protection in accordance with Executive Order 12958, Classified National Security Information, and supplementing directives. - B. See Section J, Exhibit 6C, Security Suitability Requirements, for a determination of which, if any, Contractor facilities and Contractor personnel, including Contract Manager or Supervisor, assigned to this Contract are required to possess up to a TOP SECRET security clearance. - C. If access to classified information is required as identified in Section J, Exhibit 6C, the Contractor will abide by the requirements set forth in the DD Form 254, Contract Security Classification Specification, DHS MD 11035 (Industrial Security Program), and the National Industrial Security Program Operating Manual (NISPOM) for the protection of classified information at its cleared facility, if applicable, as directed by the Defense Security Service.
+Classified information is Government information that requires protection in accordance with Executive Order 12958, Classified National Security Information, and supplementing directives. - B. See Exhibit 6C, Security Clearance Requirements, for a determination of which, if any, Contractor facilities and Contractor personnel, including Contract Manager or

+Supervisor, assigned to this Contract are required to possess up to a TOP SECRET security clearance.

+- C. If access to classified information is required as identified in Exhibit 6C, the Contractor will abide by the requirements set forth in the DD Form 254, Contract Security Classification Specification, DHS MD 11035 (Industrial Security Program), and the National Industrial Security Program Operating Manual (NISPOM) for the protection of classified information at its cleared facility, if applicable, as directed by the Defense Security Service.
 If the Contractor has access to classified information at a DHS or other Government facility, it will abide by the requirements set by that agency.
 If these procedures are not properly followed by the Contractor, it will result in deductions from monthly invoices. - D. The Contractor and all applicable personnel shall be cleared pursuant to the Defense Industrial Security Regulations, or other applicable regulations.
 The Contractor shall hold as a minimum, interim facility clearance requirements subsequent to the official award date, and/or at least thirty- (30) days prior to the Contract start-up date. - E. Interim Personnel Clearance Level Applicants for SECRET may be routinely granted a interim personnel clearance level as appropriate, provided there is not evidence of adverse information of material significance.
 The interim status will cease if results are favorable following completion of full investigation requirements.
-Non-U.S. citizens are not eligible for access to classified information on an interim basis. - F. If access to classified information is required as identified in Section J, Exhibit 6C, the Contractor must possess a TOP SECRET facility clearance consistent with the DHS MD 11035, Industrial Security Program prior to Contract award.
+Non-U.S. citizens are not eligible for access to classified information on an interim basis. - F. If access to classified information is required as identified in Exhibit 6C, the Contractor must possess a TOP SECRET facility clearance consistent with the DHS MD 11035, Industrial Security Program prior to Contract award.
+If an uncleared firm is selected, DHS will sponsor the firm for the facility clearance.
+If the facility clearance is not issued within 180 days, DHS may terminate the Contract for the convenience of the Government.